 MNO 6201 (2).
 ORGANIZATIONAL BEHAVIOR.
-This course is a rigorous study of behavior in organizations.
-Topics studied during the course include perception, attitudes, motivation, performance management, job design, goal-setting, influence, and leadership.
-The course pedagogy includes the application of some of the most prominent, well-tested theories in the field of organizational behavior to superior business case analysis and decision-making.
+A rigorous study of behavior in organizations, with topics such as perception, attitudes, motivation, performance management, job design, goal setting, influence, and leadership.
+Includes the application of some of the most prominent, well-tested theories in the field of organizational behavior to superior business case analysis and decision-making.

 MNO 6202 (2).
 MANAGING ORGANIZATIONS.
-This course develops an understanding of the successful management of organizations.
+Develops an understanding of the successful management of organizations.
 Topics include organizational design, corporate culture, power and influence, decision-making tactics, and effective internal and external strategic alignment of organizational systems.
-Required for management concentration.
+Required for the management concentration.
 Prerequisite or corequisite: MNO 6201.

 MNO 6210 (2).
 LEADER AS COACH.
-This course is designed to teach students the skills of coaching in the context of being a leader.
-Research indicates the more coach-like the leader, the more successful the organizations they lead.
-A leader as coach is one who develops and enables their team using specific coaching skills to promote development and results.
-This highly experiential class will teach coaching skills and provide a lab environment for practice.
-It will also explore the research regarding the most successful leadership styles.
-Each session builds on what has been learned in previous class meetings.
-A significant portion of the course grade is class participation therefore attendance is critical for successful completion of the course.
-Students should schedule this course when they are confident they will be present for all class sessions.
-Prerequisite: Organizational Behavior.
+Students learn coaching skills in the context of being a leader.
+Research indicates the more coach-like the leaders, the more successful the organizations they lead.
+A leader as coach develops and enables a team by using specific coaching skills to promote development and results.
+This highly experiential course teaches coaching skills, provides a lab environment for practice, and explores research on the most successful leadership styles.
+A significant portion of the course grade is class participation; therefore, attendance is critical for successful completion of the course.
+Because each class session builds on the previous class meetings, students should schedule this course when they are confident they can be present for all class sessions.
+Prerequisite: MNO 6201.

 MNO 6212 (2).
 INTRODUCTION TO CONSULTING.
-This is a practical and applied course in consulting.
-It covers topics such as what makes an effective consultant, defining client needs, strategic approaches to marketing, data gathering techniques, implementing change and tactics to end an engagement.
-This course requires students to develop an action plan.
+This practical and applied course in consulting covers topics such as defining an effective consultant, understanding client needs, and implementing change.
+Also, strategic approaches to marketing, data gathering techniques, and tactics for ending an engagement.
+Requires students to develop an action plan.
 Prerequisite or corequisite: MNO 6201.